On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 3

-Number of maternal deaths, of which: obstetric haemorrhage, gestosis, abortion, extragenital pathology
+Number of maternal deaths, of which from: obstetric haemorrhage, gestosis, abortion, extragenital pathology

 Absolute number